Science of Learning

 - SoTL Annotations provides a crowdsourced annotated bibliography on dozens of teaching and learning topics.

-- Benassi, Overson, and Hakala's (2014) ebook on applying the science of learning offers a useful collection of chapters on a variety of topics.
+- This ebook on applying the science of learning and the ebook that followed it offer useful collections of chapters on a variety of topics.

 - Improve with Metacognition offers information and commentary about using the principles of metacognition in the classroom.